 My dread scenario highlights a couple of problems, beyond the obvious one that Trump’s entire inner circle now comprises a mix of witless knaves and less witless but more dangerous schemers who worship at the temple of Mars: first, that the Presidential use of military force has gotten so far out of control that it’s as if the Constitution didn’t expressly reserve the power to make war to the Congress; second, that despite everything that’s gone on over the past 18 years, American hubris, at least in some quarters, still seems to know no bounds.
 When somebody like Bolton bucks for yet another war in the Middle East, it’s like watching a guy who just lost his hand while trying to fish something out of the garburator take note of the bloody stump, shrug, and decide to try again with his other hand.

 As to the unilateral Presidential use of military force generally, Congress did pass a resolution authorizing the Iraq war, back in 2002 – gee, good goin’ , you greatest deliberative body, you! – but otherwise, all around the world, Presidents Bush, Obama, and now Trump have been going it alone.
 For the better part of two decades they’ve been using a rather general Authorization for the Use of Military Force, passed in September 2001 right after the 9/11 attacks, as the authority to conduct military actions not just in Afghanistan but also, so Wikipedia tells me, in the Philippines, Georgia, Yemen, Djibouti, Kenya, Ethiopia, Eritrea, Iraq, and Somalia.
 Likewise the war against ISIS in both Iraq and Syria.
 Thus the “forever war” against terror rages on all over the globe, pretty much by Presidential fiat, as the original legal authorization is stretched to, and many would say well beyond, the breaking point.
-Trump’s punitive strikes on Syrian forces, for example, were almost certainly well outside the scope of any authority, and patently illegal.
+Trump’s punitive strikes on Syrian forces, for example, were almost certainly well outside the scope of any authority, and patently illegal, though too many these days have an expansive view of executive authority that holds to the contrary.

 Bipartisan Congressional attempts to repeal or amend the 2001 AUMF have thus far failed, so it’s still on the books to be interpreted liberally by whoever sits in the White House, and if Bolton and his equally hawkish pal Pompeo think they can start waging a serious war on Iran, it must be on the basis of that overused Authorization.
 There’s little prospect of getting the Democratic House to write another foolish blank cheque like the one handed to Bush the Younger in 2002, a lapse that has cost America deeply.